• Home

 Are you going to jail for not paying the payday loan?

 It is impossible to go to jail for not executing the payment.
 You can go to jail for fraud.
-However, taking a loan, repaying it, and then getting into a situation when this is no longer an option is not a fraud.
+However, taking a loan, repaying it, and then getting into a situation where this is no longer an option is not fraud.

 Are you getting arrested for not paying the payday loan?

 What you can get arrested for is ignorance.
-After some payments are missed, it is not only the creditors asking for their money, calling you, and sending you letters, but the court shall send you letters.
+After some payments are missed, it is not only the creditors asking for their money, calling you, and sending you letters, but the court will also send you letters.
 These are not useless.
-You must thoroughly read them and see if they are a summon letter.
+You must thoroughly read them and see if they are a summons letter.
 If it is, in no case should you ignore it?
-It might be embarrassing to ask for a day off work, but the consequences of not appearing to the court on the date and time set in advance can be even more threatening.
-After not going to court, it is undoubtedly possible that you are going to jail, or there might be some wage garnishment procedure activated in action.
+It might be embarrassing to ask for a day off work, but the consequences of not appearing in court on the date and time set in advance can be even more threatening.
+After not going to court, it is undoubtedly possible that you are going to jail, or there might be a wage garnishment procedure in action.

 You cannot go to jail because you failed to repay your payday loan on time, but you can go to jail for fraud and ignoring important information.